-- The center of Tropical Storm Eta is about 235 miles south-southeast of Miami, FL, moving north at 14 mph. - Maximum sustained winds are near 65 mph, and Eta is now forecast to be a hurricane as it passes near or over the Keys. - Eta will move near or over the Keys tonight, then into the southern Gulf of Mexico Monday night into Tuesday. - Eta will turn northeastward again and slow down in the eastern Gulf of Mexico early to mid next week and may slowly weaken as it moves over cooler water and encounters drier air.
+- The center of Tropical Storm Eta is about 115 miles east-southeast of Marathon, moving northwest at 14 mph. - Maximum sustained winds are near 65 mph, and Eta is now forecast to be near or at hurricane intensity as it passes near or over the Keys. - Eta will move near or over the Keys tonight, then turn southwestward over the southeast Gulf of Mexico Monday night. - Eta will sharply turn back to the north on Tuesday and turn north-northeastward mid to late week.
+Eta is forecast to be near the West Coast or Big Bend on Friday.